07906 832 952

-I am a specialist in Nature-based psychotherapy using London's green spaces as a therapy room.
+I am a specialist in Nature-based psychotherapy and only offer sessions using natural settings as a therapy room.

 I help clients work through emotional issues, providing an environment where you can feel safe to express yourself without fear of being judged.
 Psychotherapy sessions provide an opportunity to reflect on past and present experiences and explore how they influence patterns of feeling, thinking and behaviour, allowing you to gain deeper insight into concerns and make more conscious choices, giving greater control over your future.